 Another unsung pollinator hero - the Hoverfly!

-This Friday I thought we'd continue looking at pollinators as we had such a good response from our first 'Friday Facts' on solitary bees.
-Solitary bees tend to be overlooked in favour of honey bees, the same can be said for other important (and fascinating) pollinators of which there are many.
+This Friday I thought we'd continue looking at pollinators as we had such a good response from our article on solitary bees.
+Solitary bees tend to be overlooked in favour of honey bees; the same can be said for other important (and fascinating) pollinators, of which there are many.
 This week it's the turn of the hoverfly.

 Hoverfly pollinating bladder campion

-Some hoverflies are migratory (like the marmalade fly above) with huge numbers crossing from mainland Europe in the summer months.
-It is interesting that hoverfly numbers have not declined to the same extent as the solitary bee, this is thought to be because of their ability to travel long distances to find a suitable habitat.
+It is interesting that hoverfly numbers have not declined to the same extent as the solitary bee.
+This is thought to be because of their ability to travel long distances to find a suitable habitat.
 This trait makes them even more important as key pollinators when other beneficial insects are in decline.

 Hoverfly wasp mimic pollinator

-Hoverflies are mimics Hoverflies are also interesting as they are mimics and imitate wasps or bees in order to avoid being eaten by other predators.
 Hoverflies differ from the real thing in a number of ways including their lack of sting, a single pair of wings (bees and wasps have two pairs), short antenna and large, compound eyes like a housefly.
-In the case of wasp mimics the hoverfly version also tends to be noticeably smaller than a real wasp.
+The hoverfly also tends to be noticeably smaller than a real wasp.
+We're on to their ruse!

 Hoverfly bee mimic pollinator

-Aphid Control As we've mentioned hoverflies are very important for controlling aphids (greenfly etc) so are very useful to have around the garden.
+Did You Know?
 A female will adjust the number of eggs she lays dependent on how many aphids there are around for her larvae to feast on.
 She knows this by detecting distress pheromones given off by plants under aphid attack.
-Everyone's a winner as the plant gets help with its aphid problem while the fly ensures her offspring are well fed.
+Everyone's a winner (except the aphids), as the plant gets help with its aphid problem while the fly ensures her offspring are well fed.

 Bee mimic pollinating insect the hoverfly

-As regards plant species that attract hoverflies, they are generally a lot less choosy than bees so pollinate a very wide range of plant species.
+As regards plant species that attract hoverflies, they are generally a lot less choosy than bees - they pollinate a very wide range of plant species.
 Because most hoverfly species have short mouth parts (unlike the long proboscis of many bees and moths) they tend to favour small open flowers where the goodies are easier to get at.